Back to blog

 How much does Sitebulb cost per month?

-Sitebulb Lite (desktop) costs approximately $13.50/month and crawls up to 10,000 URLs per audit.
-Sitebulb Pro (desktop) costs approximately $35/month for up to 500,000 URLs.
-Sitebulb Cloud starts at approximately $245/month (GBP 195) for up to 10 million URLs per audit.
+Sitebulb Lite (desktop) costs approximately $13.50/month billed annually (~$17.50 billed monthly) and crawls up to 10,000 URLs per audit.
+Sitebulb Pro (desktop) costs approximately $35/month billed annually (~$42 monthly) for up to 500,000 URLs.
+Sitebulb Cloud starts at £95/month (~$120) for the Mini plan (2 users, 50,000 URLs/month) and scales past £20,000/year for large teams.
+Verified July 2026.

 Is Sitebulb better than Screaming Frog?